joshbegley/nyt-latest/README.md

 ``\
 https://nytimes.com/issue/todayspaper/2025/07/13/todays-new-york-times

-**‘He’s Nuts, Your Trump.’
-Canada Unites Against America.**\
+**âHeâs Nuts, Your Trump.â Canada Unites Against America.**\
-`America’s growing discord with Canada exemplifies the extraordinary damage President Trump is wreaking on the United States’ standing in the world.`\
+`Americaâs growing discord with Canada exemplifies the extraordinary damage President Trump is wreaking on the United Statesâ standing in the world.`\
 https://nytimes.com/2025/07/13/opinion/canada-america-trump.html

 **A Club World Cup final between PSG and Chelsea?
 This is the state of the game in 2025**\